Loopring/protocols/packages/loopring_v3/DESIGN.md

 - **Red arrows**: order sharing by negotiation (needs to be online to share orders)
 - **Black arrows**: order sharing by sharing the dual author key (does not need to be online to share orders)

 Simple wallets probably don't want to pay for the infrastructure to sign rings all the time for sharing their orders.
 So these will still share the dual author keys.
-But to prevent collisions etc... they should only share the keys with a single ringmatcher/DEX.
+But to prevent collisions etc... they should only share the keys with a single ring-matcher/DEX.

-This order sharing is only possible when the orders use the same merkle trees and operators, so this is not possible for independent DEXs.
-But it's a big advantage for everyone to use the same merkle trees, even though they have less control over the operator.
+This order sharing is only possible when the orders use the same Merkle trees and operators, so this is not possible for independent DEXs.
+But it's a big advantage for everyone to use the same Merkle trees, even though they have less control over the operator.

 Recap:
-- DEX/Wallet/Ringmatcher can keep track of his orders and the balances of his users because every order that is used needs to pass through him
+- DEXs/Wallets/Ring-matchers can keep track of his orders and the balances of his users because every order that is used needs to pass through him
 - Orders are cancelled by not signing any rings anymore with the order, which only the wallet can do
 - No collisions
 - Fine-grained order sharing with the possibility of a fee